Galata Bridge: Culture

 The Galata Bridge has long acted as a symbolic link between the old city of Istanbul, site of the imperial palace and principal religious and secular institutions of the Ottoman Empire, and the modern districts of Beyoğlu, where a large proportion of the inhabitants used to be non-Muslims and where foreign merchants and diplomats lived and worked.
 As Peyami Safa wrote in his novel, Fatih-Harbiye, a person who went from Fatih to Harbiye via the bridge passed into a different civilisation and culture.

 The bridge crops up in most late 19th-century accounts of Constantinople, perhaps most vividly in Edmondo De Amicis's Constantinople in which he describes the colourful array of characters from many races to be seen on it.
 The bridge also appears in Virginia Woolf's novel Orlando although it did not exist in the 16th century as the book suggests.

 It is sometimes suggested that the card game bridge acquired its name because the British soldiers who invented it used to cross the Galata Bridge on their way to favourite coffeehouses.

 In popular culture

 Geert Mak's short book, The Bridge, published in 2008, is entirely devoted to the bridge and the many people who make a living in and around it.
 Apart from its place in fiction, the Galata Bridge's romantic appearance has made it the subject of many paintings and engravings.

+The opening chapter of British author Ben Elton's time-travelling novel Time and Time Again takes place on the Galata Bridge.

 Duman's first album Eski Köprünün Altında (lit.
 'Under the old bridge') and the album's first song Köprüaltı (lit.
 'Underside of the bridge') mention the fourth bridge.

+The Istanbul Tales film of 2005 features the bridge in the last 10 minutes.
+Also showing the sections.